getreuer/qmk-modules/README.md

    Userspace](https://docs.qmk.fm/newbs_external_userspace), replace the first line with `cd /path/to/your/external/userspace`.

-2. Activate a module in your keymap by writing a file `keymap.json` with the content
+2. Add a module in your keymap by writing a file `keymap.json` with the content

    ```json
    {